allegro/allegro.tech/_posts/2015-06-01-comparison-of-webdriver-based-solutions-for-tests-automation.md

 and can write a standalone test suite, then I recommend ScalaTest framework which has, in my opinion, a more intuitive and definitely more user friendly syntax.
 In this article I am going to use ScalaTest and Selenium library for Scala.

-The last technology I want to talk about is GEB, which is a Groovy-based solution combining the conciseness of Groovy language with the flexibility of DOM navigation syntax of jQuery and CSS.
+The last technology I want to discuss is GEB, which is a Groovy-based solution combining the conciseness of Groovy language with the flexibility of DOM navigation syntax of jQuery and CSS.
 This solution is designed only for web testing automation purposes.